tehreemt/ciscolive2022/readme.md

 ## Creating a Custom Skill using Alexa Skills Kit:

 Create a Custom Alexa Skill-Start from Scratch by navigating to https://developer.amazon.com/alexa/console/ask .
-Give your skill a name, I have named it "my lambda".
+Give your skill a name, I have named it "cisco live".
 This name will be used to command Alexa to invoke the custom skill.

 <img src="images/CreateAlexaSkill.PNG">